Simulation-Decomposition/simdec-matlab/README.md

 ### Run decomposition
-Function `decomposition` chooses the most important input variables, breakes them down into states, forms scenarios out of all combinations of those states and maps the sceanrios onto the output values.
+Function `decomposition` chooses the most important input variables, breaks them down into states, forms scenarios out of all combinations of those states and maps the scenarios onto the output values.

 ```matlab
     % Initialize decomposition